jspv/mchat/README.md

 For each model, you can configure the following properties:

-- <model_name>.deployment: Specifies the deployment of the model, for OpenAI models, this is the OpenAI model name, for Microsoft models, this is the deployment name.
+- <model_name>.deployment: Specifies the deployment of the model, for OpenAI models, this is the actual OpenAI model name, for Microsoft models, this is the deployment name.
 - <model_name>.max_tokens: Specifies the maximum number of tokens for the model.

 ### Default Settings